If you want to download free English conversations, you’ve come to the right place.

 English Conversations (Podcasts) for Intermediates

 If your listening is at an intermediate level, it’s easy to find podcasts that you can understand.
-Below are some of those podcasts:
+Below is the list of some interesting podcasts I’ve found.
+The conversations in these podcasts are real spoken English (no slowing down).

 This podcast educates listeners on a wide variety of interesting topics like how the placebo effect works, how natural selection works, how online dating works, and so on.
 This podcast is for everyone.
 No matter what your interests are, you’ll likely find some episodes that interest you.